Robinlovelace/cycle-hire-inclusive/README.md

 the London Cycle Hire Scheme is becoming more inclusive over time, at least in terms of the income distribution of provision and usage based on spatial analysis at high spatial and temporal resolution.
-Given the stigma around cycling for some low income groups (<span class="citeproc-not-found" data-reference-id="portland_state_university_breaking_2017">**???**</span>) this should be seen as a major achievement.
+Given the stigma around cycling for some low income groups (Portland State University et al. 2017) this should be seen as a major achievement.
 The findings support the expansion of bikeshare into more low income and diverse communities.

 However, the research presented in this paper also opens up wider questions.
 Is usage of cycle hire becoming more equally distributed